Support Loved Ones During the Coronavirus With These Resources

 - If money is an issue in receiving professional help, you can send them this blog post on mental health financial assistance.

-- Crisis Text Line is a texting service that connects people with counselors who are trained to offer advice and counseling.
+- Kids Help Phone is a texting service that connects people with counsellors who are trained to offer advice and counselling.

 - Is your loved one being forced to quarantine with someone who is abusive?
-The Domestic Abuse Hotline can offer them advice on what to do.
+These hotlines can offer them advice on what to do.

 - Loneliness has been a huge issue for millions of people who are quarantining by themselves.
 You can send your loved ones this blog post on staying connected during the coronavirus.